maxnilz/calcu/README.md

 # calcu

-A unit awared yacc based calculator/interpreter that is designed for calculation green house gases emissions in a generic way.
+A unit of measure aware & yacc-based calculator/interpreter designed for generically calculating greenhouse gas emissions.

 ## How to use